ml-retrospectives/ml-retrospectives.github.io/_pages/06_faq.md

 4. To reduce the number of emails you get about the same issues regarding your paper.

+### Q: Why can't you just update the arXiv paper, or write an actual blog post, or (insert thing here)?

+A: Some researchers already update their published work periodically, either through blog posts, conversations at conferences, or by uploading new versions of the paper to arXiv.
+We view retrospectives as complementary to these approaches, with specific benefits: retrospectives are informal (more like blog posts than papers), publicly accessible (don’t require conference attendance), and centrally located (all retrospectives are in one place).

+Also, part of the reason we created ML Retrospectives was that many researchers simply don't update their past work.
+We want to explicitly incentivize honest discussion of past papers.
+This involves both making these discussions publishable (for example, in the form of our NeurIPS workshop), and by creating a cultural norm around doing it.

+### Q: This is never going to work!
+Researchers are too self-interested!

+A: We're not sure if this is going to work either!
+ML Retrospectives is an experiment to see if there is appetite in the community for this kind of honest discussion.
+We think that even if a few people start writing retrospectives, this could have an impact, at least for people who read the original papers.
+Hopefully, it also starts debate and conversation around how to improve the scientific process.

 ### Q: Hasn't this been done before?

 A: To our knowledge, having a repository for authors' critiques of their past papers isn't something that has been done before in machine learning (or at least, it's not commonly used).
 There is a very related project in psychology called the [Loss of Confidence Project](https://lossofconfidence.com/), where researchers can submit forms indicating that they've lost confidence in the main result of their paper.